ilg-physics-ucsb/physics6-manual/6CL/lab4.md

 ![Geiger-Müller Tube Plateau](imgs/Lab4/fig1_1.JPG)
 Geiger-Müller Tube Plateau
 :::
 When ionizing radiation passes through the tube, it ionizes some of the gas molecules inside it.
 This creates positively charged ions and free electrons.
 The electric field between the tube’s electrodes accelerates these charged particles.
 The ions are pulled to the cathode, and the electrons are drawn to the anode.
-On their way to opposite electrodes, they gain sufficient energy to ionize other molecules.
+On their way to the electrodes, they gain sufficient energy to ionize other molecules.
 This creates an avalanche of charged particles and results in a short, intense pulse of current from the negative electrode to the positive electrode.

 The Geiger-Müller counter has applications in the fields of nuclear physics, geophysics (mining) and medical therapy that involves radioisotopes and x-rays.